 Growing up in the family business, Michael Hennessy could’ve coasted to the top.
 Instead, in his two years as CEO and president, he has modernized MJH Life Sciences, driving growth with a digital/video-first strategy, events innovation and smart acquisitions (such as UBM Life Sciences Group).
 Under Hennessy’s leadership, MJH Life Sciences has built an in-house digital content studio, embraced enterprise data and technology platforms and launched a slew of new offerings across multiple channels.
 That flexibility and partner reach enabled the company to quickly form a COVID-19 Coalition to help keep healthcare professionals informed of the latest coronavirus science.

 Amy Houck, director of digital marketing, Pascale Communications

-Amy Houck’s career in social media goes back to the era of MySpace and online forums.
-After starting her career at Universal Media Group, Houck launched her own social media company, 440 Marketing, which is still going strong as a consulting side gig.
-Four years ago, she joined Pascale, where she has boosted ROI for clients more than six fold.
+Amy Houck’s social media career goes back to the era of online forums.
+She teamed up with Pascale, where in the last few years she has boosted ROI for clients more than six fold.
+Houck works closely with her team to create targeted paid media plans for healthcare brands.
 She’s also active outside the office as a mother of two, a participant in digital marketer groups and an avid painter.